 If reducing decision fatigue was one of your primary reasons for minimizing your wardrobe, the outfit formula will probably be your best friend.

-Practiced in its extreme by people like Mark Zuckerberg, who literally wears the same outfit every day, an outfit formula works much like a formula in math—you set the parameters and plug in the specific numbers, or in this case clothing items, from day to day.
+Practiced in its extreme by people like Mark Zuckerberg, who are literally wearing the same clothes every day, an outfit formula works much like a formula in math—you set the parameters and plug in the specific numbers, or in this case clothing items, from day to day.

 A formula could be as general as jeans, a shirt, sweater, and shoes or as defined as a flared skirt, fitted button down, statement necklace, and ballet flats.
 Chances are, you have a couple of subconscious outfit formulas already, but if no ideas immediately come to mind, go back to that visualization board and see what kinds of outfits pop up again and again.